pimlie/node-memwatcher/README.md

 If true then we will automatically create a heap diff when a memory leak is detected.
 The first heap dump is created at `leakGrowthCount - 1`.

-> :fire: Taking heap dumps can be very expensive, you probably shouldnt enable this in production
+> :fire: Taking heap dumps can be very expensive, you probably shouldnt enable this in production.
+Also please check the [faq](./wiki/FAQ#my-application-hangs-while-taking-a-heap-dump)

 #### `headerEveryLines` _number_ (25)